High Power RF Pulse Shaping Tests with NG-LLRF and Cool Copper Collider Prototype Structure: High-Power Test of NG-LLRF with Cool Copper Collider Prototype Accelerating Structure with Different RF Pulse Shapes

 \subsection{High-power Test Setup}

-The high-power test was performed with a C-band high-power test stand and the test setup schematics is shown in Figure \ref{fig-2}.
+The high-power test was performed with a high-power C-band test stand at Radiabeam, which was described in detail in \cite{liu2025high}.
 RF pulses are synthesized directly by an integrated DAC in the RFSoC device of the NG-LLRF.
 A baseband pulse is loaded into the FPGA from the server via the GbE link.
 Then the baseband pulse is interpolated and up converted with a digital mixer.
 The DAC decodes the digital samples and is synthesized by an integrated DAC.
 In this test, the NG-LLRF generates the RF pulse with frequency around 5.712 GHz and the RF pulse feeds to a solid state amplifier (SSA) to drive the klystron.
 RF power is injected to the C\(^3\) prototype structure.
 There are couplers at three stages of the test setup, the klystron forward, the cavity forward, and cavity reflection.
 The RF signals from the couplers are attenuated and looped back to NG-LLRF.
-The three RF pulse are directly sampled by the integrated ADCs in the fifth-order Nyquist.
+The three RF signals are directly sampled by the integrated ADCs in the fifth-order Nyquist.
 The digital samples are down converted with digital mixer at the corresponding RF frequency and then filtered and decimated.
 The baseband pulses of the three RF channels are recorded for further analysis.

 The rated peak power of the test stand is approximately 25 MW with a pulse width of several \(\mu\)s, but this test was performed before the structure was fully conditioned.
 In this test, we have performed tests with two test configurations, 1 \(\mu\)s pulse width at 10 Hz at 5.2 MW peak power and 500 ns pulse width at 60 Hz at 16.45 MW peak power.